mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Cloud/index.md

 Store and Load your host and database data using a cloud provider.
 Currently Dropbox is available for this option.
 It is not necessary to install Dropbox software to use this feature, you only need a Dropbox account.

 <div class="alert" role="alert">
-Note: Your files will not be synced, you must explicitly load, store and link your hosts through a cloud provider.
+Note: Your files will not be synced automatically, you must manually load, store and link your hosts using the load, store, and link commands from the menu.
 </div>

 ![MAMP](/en/MAMP-PRO-Mac/Settings/Cloud/cloud.png)